Did you know that Tel Aviv has the largest collection of Bauhaus architecture and buildings in the world?

-You can see the white, bright and simple Bauhaus buildings all over the city.
+You can see the white, bright and simple Bauhaus buildings all over the central part of the city.

-Enjoy them as you walk around Rothschild Blvd, and between Allenby St. in the south and Ben Gurion Blvd. near Tel Aviv City Hall, in the north.
+Enjoy them as you walk around Rothschild Blvd, and between the area bordering Allenby Street to the south and Ben Gurion Boulevard to the north.

-The Bauhaus School of Architecture was established by German architect Walter Gropius in Dessau, Germany in 1919 and was influenced by LeCorbusier.
+It espouses simplicity and functionality.
+In the 1920's, this considered a radically new approach to the preferred ornate style prevalent in Europe.
+The Bauhaus School of Architecture was established by German architect Walter Gropius in Germany in 1919 and was influenced by LeCorbusier.
 Both are considered among the founders of modern architecture.

-Bauhaus means light and airy buildings with a sense of 'floating' based on the overall structure, colors and simplicity.
+So what does Bauhaus architecture imply?
+Light and airy buildings with a sense of 'floating' based on the overall structure, colors and simplicity.
 The main characteristics of this style are:

 For more information on how Bauhaus influenced modern architecture, take a look at this short article.